Shresoc/Security-as-a-Service/README.md

 5) Notice how quickly we are able to identify the destination IP this process is communicating with.

-   # Now click the “Network” tab on the left-side menu
+   # “Network” tab on the left-side menu

    ![Networks](https://github.com/Shresoc/Security-as-a-Service/assets/168186856/94d286f5-3cbd-4e25-b7a7-abe26da018f0)

-   # Now click the “File System” tab on the left-side menu
+   # “File System” tab on the left-side menu

    ![File Systems Downloads](https://github.com/Shresoc/Security-as-a-Service/assets/168186856/4f641947-177b-458b-a16d-597c9d7008af)